discoleo/R/Math/Poly.System.md

 The main strategy is to transform the original system into a system in {S, E2, ..., En} and solve this lower order system.

 Step 2: solve the Elementary system;
+- this is usually a polynomial of Order n = number of variables;

 Note: Systems of Type \[B.2] are in general easier to transform into the lower order system than systems of type \[B.1].

+There are many examples on GitHub:
+- see most files named Poly.System.S[n].Ht...R, where n is the number of variables;